gitops-toolbox/templator/README.md

   cli.js render <mapping> [context-selector]  Output the rendered template

 Options:
       --help           Show help  [boolean]
       --version        Show version number  [boolean] -b, --base-dir       path where to find the config  [string] [default: "."]
-      --context-dir, --config-dir  directory name of the context folder  [string] [default: "context"] --mappings-dir               directory where to search for mappings  [string] [default: "mappings"] --templates-dir              directory where to find the templates  [string] [default: "templates"]
+      --context-dir    directory name of the context folder  [string] [default: "context"] --mappings-dir   directory where to search for mappings  [string] [default: "mappings"] --templates-dir  directory where to find the templates  [string] [default: "templates"]

 Not enough non-option arguments: got 0, need at least 1
 ```